rwieruch/blog_robinwieruch_content/web-components-tutorial.md

 ></my-dropdown>
 {{< /highlight >}}

 In this tutorial, we will implement this dropdown component step by step from scratch with Web Components.
 Afterward, you can continue using it across your application, make it an open source web component to install it somewhere else, or use a framework like React to build upon a {{% a_blank "solid foundation of Web Components for your React application" "https://github.com/the-road-to-learn-react/use-custom-element" %}}.
-If you need a starter project for the following tutorial, you can {{% a_blank "clone this one from GitHub" "https://github.com/rwieruch/web-components-starter-kit" %}}.
-You should look into the *dist/* and *src/* folders to make your adjustments from the tutorial along the way.
-The finished project from the tutorial can be found {{% a_blank "here on GitHub" "https://github.com/rwieruch/web-components-dropdown" %}}.

 {{% chapter_header "Why Web Components?" "why-web-components" %}}